-- Blue flowers – it represents comfort and calm
+- Blue flowers – represent comfort and calm

-- Red flowers – represent love, but it should be avoided at a Buddhist funeral.
+- Red flowers – represent love, but they should be avoided at a Buddhist funeral.
 Red flowers are okay if the service is a celebration of life.

 - Green flowers – should be avoided because it represents health and good fortune, which is not appropriate for a funeral.
 You can send a live plant instead.

 Common Flower Etiquette Questions

 The tradition of putting flowers on the casket is typically reserved for the immediate family members who made the funeral arrangement.
 Buying a smaller floral arrangement may be more appropriate if you are an extended family member, distant relative, or close family friend.

 Where should funeral flowers be sent?